percyqaz/Percyqaz.Data/README.md

 } with
   static member Default = { A = "Hello"; B = 5 }
 ```
-**If you don't implement a `Default` instance,** then all members are must be provided by the JSON data.
+If you don't have/want a `Default` instance, you can mark the record with `Json.AllRequired`, then all members must be provided by the JSON data.

-Either way, Records never end up having null values / being non F#-friendly when parsed.
+**Anonymous records are always treated as if they have the Json.AllRequired attribute** since you can't give them attributes in current F#.

+Either way, deserialisation is F# friendly / never gives records that have null values.

 ## Supported types:
 - Primitive types